RoundBearChoi/CPP_FightingGame_2/README.md

 Clone repository and build.
 <br>
-(if you look at my CMakeLists.txt you'll see that I'm using Clang)
+*If you look at my CMakeLists.txt you'll see that I'm using GCC.*

 ```
 git clone https://github.com/RoundBearChoi/CPP_FightingGame_2